alura/techguide/_data/downloadFiles/EN_US/cybersecurity.md

    - Cloud security, also known as cloud computing security, is a set of security measures designed to protect cloud-based infrastructure, applications, and data.
 These measures ensure user and device authentication, control access to data and resources, and protect data privacy.
 They also support regulatory data compliance.
 - [ ] **Continuous Security - Automation and Monitoring**:
    - Continuous security monitoring is an approach to security that involves automating a significant part of security management.
 This includes vulnerability detection, monitoring of cloud configurations, identities and their rights, and data security.
-## Habilidade Auxiliar: Systems and technologies
+## Additional Skill: Systems and technologies
 - [ ] **Python - Fundamentals**:
    - Python is a high-level, general-purpose programming language that is widely used in web applications, software development, data science, and machine learning.
 Its design philosophy emphasizes code readability with the use of significant indentation.
 Python is dynamically typed and garbage-collected.
    - Knowing the primitive types